fieldtrip/website/reference/ft_chanunit.md

    unit = ft_chanunit(hdr, desired)

- If the desired unit is not specified as second input argument, this function returns a Nchan*1 cell array with a string describing the physical units of each channel, or 'unknown' if those cannot be determined.
+ If the desired unit is not specified as second input argument, this function returns a Nchan*1 cell-array with a string describing the physical units of each channel, or 'unknown' if those cannot be determined.